TrashPandaCode/reports/ia-final/contributions/markus.typ

   During the development phase (@markus_dev_phase), I always tried to keep everyone updated about my current progress and what I was working on.
 This was mainly done via the `GitHub issues` and separate `Github branches` for bigger tasks I was working on.
   It made the work flow a lot easier to instantly create a new issue once you find a bug or have an idea for a new feature or task that needs to be done.
   Creating an individual branch for huge tasks made sure that I don't mess up the main branch and that I can work on the task without having to worry about other changes that might happen in the main branch.
 This also gave the opportunity for other team members to review my code and give feedback.
-It not only helped me to improve my code but also made sure that the code is more readable and understandable for others.
+Big thanks at that point to Jonathan Kron and Leo Kling who spend a lot of time on reviewing my code and giving feedback.
+It not only helped me to improve my coding but also made sure that the code is more readable and understandable for others.

   Therefore I also tried to write short comments so me and others can understand what the code is doing when reviewing it later on.

   === Documentation<markus_documentation>

   I was taking part in the documentation part of the draft for the final web report and contributed a solid amount of work to this task.
 After that we then decided to already start with the main documentation phase in order to write the final reports for the project.
 At that time I was not deeply involved in the documentation as we still had to finish the levels of the game.
-Later in June I had to leave my team for a couple weeks due to the summer school program in Japan.
+Later in June I had to leave my team for 3 weeks due to the summer school program in Japan.
 Therefore I was not able to contribute to the project in any way during that time.
-  This was already agreed with the rest of the team at the beginning of the project, so eventhough it was kind of rough to have one less team member during that time, we had to make it work.
+  This was already agreed with the rest of the team at the beginning of the project, so eventhough it was kind of rough to have one less team member during that time.
+  Additionally I lost 2 weeks with almost no work because of moving and the preparation for Japan which was not planned to be that time consuming and therefore was not involved into the documentation part during that time.
   This led to me having to manage my time differently to the other team members which you can read in the @markus_time_management section.

   As I spend more time on the project before the summer school, I also wanted to catch up on the documentation part after I came back.
 Therefore I tried to spend as much time as possible during the last weeks of the project as we as a team agreed on finishing the project including the poster and the final reports by the end of July.
-This was a very tight schedule, but we wanted to make it work.
+This was a very tight schedule though.

   === Personal Conclusion<markus_personal_conclusion>